-Much like bands will give their drum kit or amps a unique look using stickers collected from gigs, why not accessorise your suitcase or backpack using custom badges or patches?
-Always be the first to spot your luggage arriving on the baggage carousel and ensure even your bags are filled with travel memories.
-It’s a great way to show off your travels and create a unique backpacker style.
+Much like bands will give their drum kit or amps a unique look using stickers collected from gigs.
+Why not accessorise your suitcase or backpack using custom badges or patches?
+Always be the first to spot your luggage arriving on the baggage carousel.
+Ensure even your bags are filled with travel memories.
+It's a great way to show off your travels and create a unique backpacker style.
 If you’re feeling creative, make your own luggage tags, with a custom sticker of your making to stick on the tags.

 Start a travel blog

 If you want a way to collect your travel memories and share them with friends and family while you're away, starting a travel blog can be a great way to keep everyone up-to-date with your adventures.
 By sharing your photos and stories all in one place.
 Everyone back at home will easily be able to visit the website and find out what you've been up to.
 Whether you're starting a travel blog to make money.
 Or you just want a private website for those closest to you.
 It's a perfect way to make the most of all those travel pics so they don't just sit on a memory card somewhere.